BloodHoundAD/SharpHound/README.md

 ## Requirements

-SharpHound is designed targetting .Net 4.6.2.
-Sharphound must be run from the context of a domain user, either directly through a logon or through another method such as RUNAS.
+SharpHound is designed targeting .Net 4.6.2.
+SharpHound must be run from the context of a domain user, either directly through a logon or through another method such as RUNAS.

 # SharpHound